 Getting the right travel insurance for your trip to New Zealand

 Many travellers have fallen for the wild beauty of New Zealand, its vast natural landscapes and rich cultural heritage inspiring awe and capturing the imagination.
 Though you may be eager to begin your journey through this amazing country, you mustn't forget to have a reliable travel insurance policy in place, covering you for all the activities you have planned.
-Whether its bungy jumping from the Kawarau bridge or trekking along the mighty Franz Josef glacier, you can be sure to find a policy that suits your needs with us.
+Whether its bungee jumping from the Kawarau bridge or trekking along the mighty Franz Josef glacier, you can be sure to find a policy that suits your needs with us.

-Booking Travel Insurance with Holiday Extras
+Booking NZ Travel Insurance with Holiday Extras

 Travel Insurance for Activities in New Zealand

-Adrenaline highs-New Zealand has rightly been described as the adrenaline junkies' paradise, being famous for canyon swinging, sky diving, jet boat riding, scuba diving, and being the home of the worlds first commercial bungee.
+Adrenaline highs-New Zealand has rightly been described as the adrenaline junkies' paradise, being famous for canyon swinging, skydiving, jet boat riding, scuba diving, and being the home of the world's first commercial bungee.
 Under our annual and single trip policies, you are covered for a range of activities.
 Don't worry if you the activity you have planned doesn't appear on our list as all you need to do to arrange additional cover with our team is to call our FREE helpline.

 Winter sport-New Zealand's Southern Alps making for a great skiing location, being larger than the Swiss, French and Austrian Alps combined.
 We recommend adding the winter sports add-on to your single trip policy to ensure you're ski cover needs are met.
-Make sure you check through the policy wording before you purchase any add-ons, as you may in fact already be covered for certain activities under our extensive normal polices.
-For instance, if you were planning on engaging in some glacier walking, then you may find that you are already covered under our single trip policy!
+Make sure you check through the policy wording before you purchase any add-ons, as you may in fact already be covered for certain activities under our extensive normal policies.
+For instance, if you were planning on engaging in some trekking, then you may find that you are already covered under our single trip policy!

 Working Holiday-For British citizens, New Zealand is a great place for a working holiday, as you are automatically allowed a working holiday visa for 23 months (provided you're under 30 years of age).
 So, if you're thirsting for a new challenge, then experiencing what it's like to live and work in this country may be just what you're looking for.
 Check out our working holiday page for more information on getting the perfect cover for a working holiday.